-The Crown assumes the defined benefit superannuation balances / funding responsibility of certain General Government Sector entities.
+The Crown assumes the defined benefit superannuation balances / funding responsibility of certain General Government Sector entities and entities at the discretion of the Treasurer.

 These entities do not recognise a superannuation asset or liability in their Statement of Financial Position and are not impacted by the AASB 119 requirements.
 These entities must recognise a notional superannuation expense and equivalent revenue in profit or loss for the assumption of the liability by the Crown, based on certain factors, as outlined in section 3.1 below.